damascenodiego/EmpiricalStandards/Supplements/OpenScience.md

 ## Notes

-- authors are encouraged to self-archive their pre- and post-prints in open and preserved repositories
+- authors are encouraged to self-archive their pre- and post-prints in open and preserved repositories, such as [arXiv.org](https://arxiv.org/)
 - open science is challenging for qualitative studies; reviewers should welcome qualitative studies which open their artifacts even in a limited way
-- personal or institutional websites, version control systems (e.g. GitHub), consumer cloud storage (e.g. Dropbox), and commercial paper repositories (e.g. ResearchGate; Academia.edu) do not offer properly archived and preserved data.
+- personal or institutional websites, version control systems (e.g. GitHub), consumer cloud storage (e.g. Dropbox, Google Drive), and commercial paper repositories (e.g. ResearchGate; Academia.edu) do not offer properly archived and preserved data.

 ## Suggested Readings